Pankajash/Dynamic-Programming-Coin-Change/README.md

-You have a fantastic interactive web page for the **Unique Paths** problem, not Coin Change!
-The HTML, CSS, and JavaScript are all set up to visualize and explain the Unique Paths DP concept.

-It's a common confusion as both are classic Dynamic Programming problems.

-Here's a README.md specifically tailored for your provided HTML file, explaining the **Unique Paths problem** and how your interactive visualization works.

----

 ## 🚀 Unique Paths DP Visualizer

 This project is an interactive web-based tool that visualizes and explains the **Unique Paths** problem using Dynamic Programming (DP).
 A robot starts at the top-left corner of an `M x N` grid and can only move either down or right at any point.
 The goal is to find the number of unique paths the robot can take to reach the bottom-right corner.